 Using LinkedIn as well as reaching out to alums from student organizations and clubs you are involved in on campus.
 Once you reach out to one, they can help introduce you to more people.
 ‘23

 Learn the distinction between peer networking and mentor networking.
-The first is for sharing experiences with people in similar situations, the latter is for learning how to grow and meet long-term goals.
-'18
+The first is for sharing experiences with people in similar situations, the latter is for learning how to grow and meet long- term goals. ’18

 Do a structured LinkedIn stalk.
 Look for Vandy alumni, your high school alumni, people who worked at a company you interned with.
 It is much more likely for someone to get back to you if there is a point of natural connection. ’20

-I liked going to small career center events, it made it a little bit easier to get to know representatives.
+I liked going to small career center events, it made it a little bit easier to get to know company representatives.
 ‘23

-Network is all about give and take.
+Networking is all about give and take.
 Be sure it’s not a one-sided relationship. ’17

 Talk to your professors, mentors, PIs, or anyone you worked for or with at Vanderbilt if you like the work you’ve done with them. ’19